How to Organize a Virtual Race

 Go digital - and be BOLD about it!

-Once your campaigns have been running for a while and you've got a decent amount of hits to your virtual race landing page, start retargeting visitors with creative variations of your campaign, switching your message to going for the kill.
+Once your campaigns have been running for a while and you've got a decent amount of hits to your virtual race landing page, start retargeting visitors with creative variations of your campaign, switching your message and going for the kill!
 Experiment with small offers to get people over the line, if the numbers still work.